 Keying transistor

-The power MOSFET transistor with possibly low drain-source resistance RDSon, high power and UDSmax more than 600 V. The back EMF may destroy it if it was a low-voltage one.
-I’ve used very good IRF740 with a big radiator.
-After a few minutes of work it’s fairly hot.
-If the RDSon is low, the transistor won’t be very hot.
+The power MOSFET transistor should have low drain-source resistance (RDSon), high power, and UDSmax of more than 600 V. The back EMF may destroy it if it is a low-voltage one.
+I’ve used a very good IRF740 with a large radiator.
+After a few minutes of operation, it gets fairly hot.
+If the RDSon is low, the transistor won’t get very hot.

 Ignition coils

-You need two car ignition coils with resistance 1.5-4 Ω, like shown below on the photos (identical ones are the best, or course).
+You need two car ignition coils with a primary winding resistance of 1.5-4 Ω, just like the ones shown in the photos.
 They must have exactly the same primary winding resistance.
+Otherwise, one coil will take the majority of the current and may burn out.

 Assembly

-At first, you should check the signal generator.
-Connect it to the power supply, then to small speaker or phones.
-You’ll hear the sound.
-You can also use an oscilloscope.
+First, you should check the signal generator to ensure it works properly.
+Connect it to the power supply, then to a small speaker or headphones.
+There should be a buzzing sound.
+You may also use an oscilloscope to observe the shape of the pulses.

-HV connections should be made of special HV cable (used in TVs or ignition installations).
-In my own construction I haven’t done it, because they are short and distanced from other elements.
-On the top there are two screws.
-Insulate carefully these connections, because some sparks may appear on the surface of the plastic.
+HV connections should be made with specialized HV cable (for example, salvaged from old TVs or car ignition systems).
+In my own construction, I used ordinary cable because the connections are short and distanced from other components.
+On the top, there are two screw terminals.
+Insulate these connections properly, as an arc may appear on the surface of the plastic otherwise.

 Experiments

-Here are some experiments I did using this device.
-They look more impressively in the dark.
-In darkness, you might accidentally touch a HV element, so be careful.
+Here are some experiments I performed using this device.
+Of course, they would look more impressive in the dark.
+Be careful, as you might accidentally touch a HV element when working in the dark.

 Electric spark

-The simplest experiment.
-You need two thick wires with sharpened endings.
-Screw them in terminal.
-They should be 2 cm from each other.
-If you turn the device on, you’ll see a continuous spark between them.
-Try to check, what is the maximal distance the spark still appears.
-In my device, there is 4 cm.
+The simplest experiment: You need two thick wires with sharpened ends.
+Attach them to the HV terminals, so the ends are spaced 2 cm apart.
+When you start the device, you’ll see a continuous spark between them.
+Try to determine the maximum distance between the wires at which the spark still appears.
+In my case, it was 4 cm.

 Jacob’s ladder

-A Jacob’s ladder is a device consists of two electrodes looking like V and a HV power supply.
-The simple explanation is that an arc starts at the bottom and due to the fact that hot air rises, tends to move up the diverging rods until they are too far apart for the voltage provided by the power source.
+A Jacob’s ladder is a device that consists of two V-shaped electrodes and a HV power supply.
+The electric arc starts between the electrodes at the bottom, and due to the fact that hot air rises, it travels upwards along the diverging rods until they are too far apart for the voltage provided by the power source.
+Then, the arc extinguishes, and the process starts again.
+It is very eye-catching, which is why it was used in Frankenstein movies.

-My own version consist of two 50 cm cooper wires.
-It’s 44 cm high.
-The electrodes distance in the bottom - 2 cm, on the top - 3.5 cm.
-This video shows the working device.
-It was made by handy; sorry for bad quality.
+My version of this experiment consists of two 50 cm copper wires.
+It is 44 cm high.
+The distance between the electrodes at the bottom is 2 cm, and at the top, it’s 3.5 cm.
+A low-quality animation shows the working device.

 Kirlian photography